leilei-/Engoo/README.md

 If it's SDL, it's not going here.

 If it makes Quake not choke so much on very old PCs, it's going here.

+TODO:

+* Get the DOS version working because DOS is fast
+* Port some optimizations from libretro/TyrQuake
+* Port some optimizations from PocketQuake
+* get the refdef actually take the whole screen instead of leaving some sort of 2/1 pixel border, mistake made in the source release
+* Port some of the 'fast' things from Engoo like screen detail, r_dynamic, and fast lightmap mode
+* Don't break anything